-Note that VDOE anticipates the VLA will be a "multi-year effort" and that the VLA for 2024-2025 is primarily focused on early literacy efforts (K-5).
-The DCPS Comprehensive Literacy Plan meets and exceeds the expectations of the VLA for 2024-2025.
-While the VLA currently focuses on grades K-5, DCPS is proactively working to implement best practices in research-based literacy education in all grade levels, including middle and high school.
-The Literacy Plan was revised to match new information provided by VDOE.
+Note: VDOE anticipated the VLA as a "multi-year effort" and the VLA for 2024-2025 was primarily focused on early literacy efforts (K-5).
+The DCPS Comprehensive Literacy Plan met and exceeded the expectations for 2024-2025.
+The VLA focuses on grades K-8 for 2025-2027.
+This Literacy Plan has been revised based off on new guidance from VDOE and our Biennial Literacy Plan is now in efffect.

+DCPS continues to proactively work to implement best practices in research-based literacy education in all grade levels, including high school.